lsgs/redcap-copy-data-on-save/README.md

 | Not repeating | Repeating     | New instance *         |
 | Repeating     | Repeating     | Same instance          |

-* Note that this will create a new instance *every time the rule is triggered*.
+\* Note that this will create a new instance *every time the rule is triggered*.
 Select the "only if empty" option to create a new instance only when the value copied is different to the value in the current highest-numbered instance.
 This mode is like an audit trail - it gives a history of values for a field.

 ## Limitations

-* Data may be copied only *from* fields in the same event as the triggerring form.
+* Data may be copied *from* fields only in the same event as the triggering form.
 * Data may be copied *to* fields in a single event.
 To copy to multiple events set up a trigger/rule for each event.

 ## Configuration